wagtail/vagrant-wagtail-develop/README.md

 A script to painlessly set up a Vagrant environment for development of Wagtail.

+> 👋 Are you interested in a Docker-based environment?
+Check out [docker-wagtail-develop](https://github.com/wagtail/docker-wagtail-develop).

 Features
 --------
 * An Ubuntu 18.04 LTS (Bionic Beaver) base image